m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 8.4.1 - Minor bug fix for asum for unsigned integer SIMD on ARM.
+This corrects the function return type for SIMD operations on ARM.
+          No incorrect behaviour was found in the original, but this change was made to ensure correctness.
 * 8.4.0 - Major performance improvements for asum through the use of SIMD and other optimizations.
 * 8.3.0 - Fixed the effects of an apparent compiler bug affecting 32 bit